 AHC Roles and Responsibilities

-“Internet Portal” means: the centralized electronic information system by which public information is provided via dial-in modem or continuous link to the public through
+“Internet Portal” means: the centralized electronic information system by which public information is provided via dial-in modem or continuous link to the public through subscriptions.

 “Outsourced Portal Provider” means: the entity or person engaged to manage and operate the Internet portal on behalf of the State.